Tucked away on the Moors and hidden in coves, these secret beaches are the go-to for in-the-know sun-seekers…

 North Landing

 North Landing is one of the most beautiful natural landmarks in Yorkshire.
 You can wander the coastline to reach this natural cove with its own small expanse of sand, white pebbles and small rock pools.
 The eye-catching white chalk cliffs surround you as you look out across the blue of the North Sea, go for a dip in the water or catch sight of the rare wildlife that calls the area home.
-It’s easy to access too, with a car park at the top of the cliffs and steps that lead you down on to the beach.

 North Landing, Bridlington, North Yorkshire, YO15 1BJ.

-Gadding’s Dam
+Gaddings Dam

-Gadding’s Dam is the highest and maybe the most secret beach in the UK – and it’s absolutely nowhere near the coast.
-This is your chance to check out an earth embankment dam on the top of the Yorkshire Moors, between Todmorden and Walsden.
-It’s only small, but very picturesque, so it feels just like the real thing – you can even go swimming in the water!
-Careful though, the rocky floor means it’s a no-go for diving.
-It does require a bit of effort to get to, from a hilly footpath via the car park in Lumbutts, but it’s well worth it.
+Gaddings Dam is the highest and maybe the most secret beach in the UK – and it’s nowhere near the coast.
+This is your chance to check out an earth embankment dam atop the Yorkshire Moors, between Todmorden and Walsden.
+It’s only small, but picturesque, so it feels just like the real thing – it’s particularly special when the sun is setting.
+Careful though, the rocky floor means it’s risky for wild swimming and a no-go for diving.

-Gadding’s Dam, Todmorden, West Yorkshire, OL14 6JJ.
+Gaddings Dam, Todmorden, West Yorkshire, OL14 6JJ.